Satsumaage

 Satsuma-age is a traditional Japanese fish delicacy originating from the Satsuma region, today known as Kagoshima on Kyushu.

-The flavor is mild and savory, and the texture is airy yet firm, making satsuma-age versatile: as a snack with sake or beer, in soups like oden, or as a flavorful addition to stir-fries and bento boxes.
+The flavor is mild and savory, and the texture is airy yet firm, making satsuma-age versatile: as a snack, in soups like oden, or as a flavorful addition to stir-fries and bento boxes.
 One package contains three different flavors: ginger, renkon (Japanese lotus root), and edamame.
 All equally delicious!

 Weight: 360 grams, 6 pieces